Sowjanya Bavisetti

-Sowjanya Bavisetti (born 11 December 1993) is an Indian tennis player.
+Sowjanya Bavisetti (born 11 December 1993) is an Indian inactive tennis player.

-Bavisetti has a career-high singles ranking by the Women's Tennis Association (WTA) of 500, achieved on 3 October 2022.
-She also has a career-high WTA doubles ranking of 402, set on 24 February 2014.
-She has won three singles titles and nine doubles titles at tournaments of the ITF Circuit.
+Bavisetti has a career-high singles ranking by the WTA of 500, reached on 3 October 2022.
+She also has a career-high WTA doubles ranking of 402, achieved on 24 February 2014.
+Bavisetti has won three singles titles and nine doubles titles in tournaments of the ITF Circuit.

-Representing India in the Fed Cup since 2020 in seven ties, Bavisetti has a career win-loss record of 1–6.
+Representing India in the Fed Cup since 2020 in seven ties, she has a career win-loss record of 1–6.